Discover more from Weekend Wisdom - Dan Isaacman

 What is your general happiness level?

-Your base level of happiness is the most important number in detrmining how happy you are now and how happy you will be in the future, regardless of what happens.
+How happy you are now and how happy you will be in the future, is mostly defined by your base level of happiness regardless of what happens.

-Studies have shown that people always will revert to their mean level of happiness.
+Studies have shown that people always will revert to their mean/average level of happiness.

 There will undoubtedly be variation, but we always seem to revert to our magic number given a little bit of time.